hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 The shared_image_gallery block is available for building a new image from a private or [community shared imaged gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/azure-compute-gallery#community-gallery-preview) owned gallery.

 <!-- Code generated from the comments of the SharedImageGallery struct in builder/azure/arm/config.go; DO NOT EDIT MANUALLY -->

+- `id` (string) - ID of the Shared Image Gallery used as a base image in the build, this field is useful when using HCP Packer ancestry
+  If this field is set, no other fields in the SharedImageGallery block can be set As those other fields simply build the reference ID

 - `subscription` (string) - Subscription